thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/React_Tools.notes.md

 export default App;
 ```

-Refresh the page in your browser and make sure everything still works.
-Congratulations!
-You've just written your first React JSX application.
+Save the file and switch back to the browser.
+Once everything is working, pat yourself on back.
+You've just written your first React JSX application!

 ### Exercise